HomeNorth AmericaSpray Falls: Washington’s Waterfall Wonder You Can’t Miss

-The Spray Falls is located in the Mount Rainier National Park in Pierce County, Washington.
-Water is supplied to the waterfalls by Spray Creek, a tributary to the Puyallup River.
+The Spray Falls is located in Mount Rainier National Park in Pierce County, Washington.
+Spray Creek is a tributary to the Puyallup River, which supplied the water to Spray Falls.
 A veiled horsetail form drops 354 feet into a talus slope about 100 feet wide.
+Spray Falls earned a spot on the Top 10 Best Washington Waterfalls List due to its sheer size and unusual shape.

 An average snowpack year would probably see its flow diminish as summer progressed.
 It is thought that Spray Falls was discovered in 1883 when the Bailey Willis Trail was constructed.
 It has since been replaced with the Spray Park trail.
 Originally named after the physical nature of the falls, it was later extended to the creek and Spray Park as well.